Esther Cailingold

-Esther Cailingold (אסתר קיילינגולד; 28 June 1925 – 29 May 1948) was a British-born schoolteacher of Polish extraction, who fought with the Jewish forces during the 1948 Arab-Israeli War and died of wounds received in the battle for the Old City of Jerusalem.
+Esther Cailingold (אסתר ציילינגולד; 28 June 1925 – 29 May 1948) was a British-born schoolteacher of Polish extraction, who fought with the Jewish forces during the 1948 Arab-Israeli War and died of wounds received in the battle for the Old City of Jerusalem.
 She is commemorated, in Israel, by the Esther Cailingold memorial forest at Kibbutz Lavi in the Lower Galilee, by a scholarship fund at Yeshivat HaKotel in Jerusalem, and on various war memorials including that of the Israeli Armored Corps at Latrun.
 Several libraries and other rooms in children's homes in Israel are named after her.
 In England she is remembered through the Esther Cailingold society in North London, part of Emunah UK, a worldwide Jewish children's welfare charity.

 Biographical details

 Birth, family and education

 Esther Cailingold was born on Milward Road in Whitechapel, London, on 28 June 1925, as the eldest child of Moshe Cailingold and Anne, née Fenechel.
 Moshe had immigrated from Warsaw in 1920, and had opened up a London branch of his family's bookselling and publishing business.
 After the family moved to Stamford Hill, (Heathlands Rd.), North London, in 1936, Esther attended the North London Collegiate School for girls, eventually winning a scholarship to Goldsmiths College, University of London (temporarily based in Nottingham), to study English.
 She graduated with first-class honours in 1946.